majianjia/QingStation/doc/anemometer.md

 #### Amplifiers

-In the amplifier, I use the most common LMV358 dual AMP.
+In the amplifier, I use the most common LMV358 dual OP AMP.

+In PCB v1.0, only a single-stage amplifier is used to amplify the echo, while the other one is used for generating a low impedance virtual ground.

-In PCB v1.0, the OPA AMP was only set to `10x`, which I cannot even see the signal in my ADC data.
+The OP AMP was only set to `10x`, which I cannot even see the signal in my ADC data.
 Overestimated the signal strength.
 I later changed the gain to `~200x` to be able to record a clear signal.
 However, the signal reading ranges is still too small (around `100 digits/pp` in a `12bit, 4096` ADC).

-In the PCB v1.0, only a single-stage amplifier is used to amplify the echo, the other one is used for generating a low impedance virtual ground.

-This single-stage amplifier brings some problem, when the channel switched, it needs to charge the capacitor (100nF).
-It needs a few milliseconds to charge the capacitor if there is any voltage difference.
-The single-stage high gain amplifier has high impedance so the charging is slow.
+Later, until I accidently saw on tutorial on YouTube [Basics of Op Amp Gain Bandwidth Product and Slew Rate Limit](https://youtu.be/UooUGC7tNRg) then I realized what was wrong here.
+The bandwidth of LMV358 (as well as all other op amps) list in datasheet is "Unit Gain" also equal to "Gain–Bandwidth Product" which does not cover the full frequency range.
+LMV358 will only have around maximum `1MHz/40kHz = 25x` gain no matter how much I set.
+What make things worst is I added a capacitor on the feedback loop for a RC filter.
+Now I see why I could not see a signal at the beginning, the final bandwidth is too small filtered out all signals.

+Unfortunately, by the time I learnt the GBP parameter, PCB V1.1 fabrication and assembly are already finished and on its long way to me.
-In PCB v1.1, the 2 OPA AMPs are all used to amplify the echo.
+In PCB v1.1, the 2 OP AMPs are all used to amplify the echo.
 The first stage was set to low impedance.
-Hopefully to reduce the charging time.
-The 2 stages AMP also allow higher total gains.
+The 2 stages OP AMPs also allow higher total gains while still let the `40KHz` signal pass.
 The virtual ground is now provided by a voltage divider and a large capacitor.
 The new circuit looks good .
+However, in this circuit, we still cannot test `200KHz` transducer, unless I change to a high bandwidth OP AMP and drop plenty of my LMV358 brought earlier.

-#### The noise from driver
+#### The noise from the driver

-As the gain is quite large, I think the small capacitor in the clamp diodes let the driver's noise passed to the receiver side.
+I think the small capacitor in the clamp diodes let the driver's noise passed to the receiver side.
 This is also approved in a simulation circuit built using EasyEDA.
 With clean power, I can still see small amplitude noise pass through.
 The 1N4148 cannot block the noise from the driver side completely.